RockyRori/f42/understanding/README.md

 # Proposal documents
-Upload your file here in the folder named "XXX.png" like "ZSY.png" considering any of your understanding toward blockchain only for assuring that you have the access right to this project.
+Upload your file here in understanding folder named "XXX.png" like "ZSY.png" considering any of your understanding toward blockchain only for assuring that you have the access right to this project.